caayd/obsidian-vault/Obsidian vaults/Programming Cayd Berard/English class Walmart notes.md

 ## <u>Kills Local Business</u>
 -  Begins in a small town named Middlefield where a hardware store (H&H hardware) is facing the effect of Walmart on their town
 	- when the owner of the store (named John Hunter) was getting his building appraised, the appraised gave a much lower than expected value and stated that: "anytime a Walmart is coming to a town, they knock the values down because sooner or later there's going to be a bunch of empty buildings and none of them are going to be able to sell" (00:10:56-00:11:07).
-	- H&H hardware had to close after 43 years of business (seen @ 00:11:45)
+	- H&H hardware had to close after 43 years of business due to a Walmart entering town (seen @ 00:11:45)

 ## <u>Poor living conditions for the workers</u>
 - They keep the number of employees low to increase profits leading to workers being over-worked. <u>They don't care about the workers, only the profits</u>